chryz-hub/chryz-hub.github.io/README.md

 - Projects name [repository list](https://github.com/chryz-hub)

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an [issue](https://github.com/chryzcodez/chryz-hub.github.io/issues) first to discuss what you would like to change.
 Be sure to check the [contributing guide lines](CONTRIBUTING.md).
-After this, then you you can start making your changes
+After this, then you you can start making your changes and in order for us not to ignore your effort, please check well not to make a duplicate of a PR(contribution)/ issue!__

 ### But wait have we met the team & contributors
 * [Team chryz-hub](https://github.com/chryz-hub/chryz-hub.github.io/blob/develop/chryz-hub-team.md)